 Return on Investment (ROI)

-Instead of working out the ROI for campaigns as a whole, we suggest you consider the ROIs for individual keywords.
+Instead of working out the ROI for campaigns as a whole, we suggest you consider the ROI for individual keywords.
 By being able to differentiate high ROI keywords from the low ROI keywords, you can push the high ROI keywords for better profits.
 You can either pause or alter low ROI keywords too.

 Segment your audience – distinct, in-depth and detailed

-Segmentation of audience is one of the easiest ways to deliver relevant messages to the audience.
+Segmentation of the audience is one of the easiest ways to deliver relevant messages to the audience.
 Audience segmentation can be based on the time they spent your website, products they browsed through, things they purchased, etc. It is essential to keep in mind that when segmenting the audience, you must consider taking a full-funnel approach.
 A full-funnel approach is one where customers at all stages (i.e., top, middle, and bottom) of the funnel are included.
-Below are few successful segmentation strategies followed by Google Ads advertisers.
+Below are a few successful segmentation strategies followed by Google Ads advertisers.

 Studying the behavior of existing customers, you can target new customers with

-If you see a significant number of visitors who have bounced off your home page, these visitors can be a right top of the funnel prospects for you.
+If you see a significant number of visitors who have bounced off your home page, these visitors can be the right top of the funnel prospects for you.
 Similarly, someone who has visited more than one page, they can be mid-funnel prospects.
 And someone who attended five pages and was at the checkout page but didn’t go through with the purchase, a solid bottom-funnel prospect.

 Based on the type of product a group of customers viewed, personalized ads targeting that group can be fabricated.
 If you want to push products that are underperforming or have a high ROI, this strategy can come in handy.

-Interestingly, more 50% of your existing customers were once cart abandoners.
+Interestingly, more than 50% of your existing customers were once cart abandoners.
 This is true for most businesses.
 Customers get cold feet when they finally got to pay.
 This is a phase when they consider doing more research or prefer a different seller.
 If you haven’t done this before, do it now.
 Run campaigns for such customers in doubt.
 Show them ads that provide them with personalized discounts.

 Using Remarketing Lists and data from your CRM, you can run campaigns to reward customers who made purchases previously.
 Such campaigns help you keep your customers loyal and persuade them to come back to you.
 Remarketing lists are available for Search as well as Shopping campaigns.

-These are a few basic tips to make your Black Friday campaigns standout from the rest.
+These are a few basic tips to make your Black Friday campaigns stand out from the rest.
 But please be warned, you will need to improvise and tweak to suit your product offerings and business style.

-Google Shopping tips for Black Friday 2018
+Google Shopping Tips for Black Friday 2019

 Even though Google Ads and Google Shopping are very similar, they hold significant contrasting features too.
 What stands true is that Product Listing Ads, without a doubt, are as competitive as Google Ads Search and Display ads.
 And just like regular campaigns, shopping campaigns can also be optimized to render good results during the Black Friday sale.